 The Board has ultimate responsibility for maintaining a sound system of internal controls to safeguard shareholders' investments and the Group's assets.
 The system of internal controls is intended to provide reasonable but not absolute assurance against material misstatement or loss, and include the safeguarding of assets, maintenance of proper accounting records, reliability of financial information, compliance with appropriate legislation, regulation and best practices, and identification and containment of business risk.
+The Board has not established a dedicated board risk committee but has appointed the Audit Committee to review annually the effectiveness of the Company's risk management and internal controls.

-A Whistle-Blowing policy is also in place to provide an avenue through which employees may report or communicate, in good faith and in confidence, any concerns relating to financial and other matters, so that independent investigation of such matters can be conducted and appropriate follow-up action taken.
+A Whistle-Blowing Policy is also in place to provide an avenue through which employees may report or communicate, in good faith and in confidence, any concerns relating to financial and other matters, so that independent investigation of such matters can be conducted and appropriate follow-up action taken.
 The Audit Committee Chairman is in charge of managing this specific area.
 The Whistle-Blowing Policy has been reviewed by the Audit Committee to ensure that it has been properly implemented.

 The Company regularly reviews and improves its business and operational activities to identify areas of significant business risks as well as take appropriate measures to control and mitigate these risks.
 The Company reviews all significant control policies and procedures and highlights all significant matters to the Audit Committee and the Board.
-The risk issues are highlighted on pages 82 to 86 under Note 31 to the financial statements.
+The risk issues are highlighted on pages 88 to 93 under Note 31 to the financial statements.